mbaumer/us_hep_funding/docs/_states/VA.md

 [Back to top](#top)
 ## VA-04 -- Rep. A. Donald McEachin (D) -- [Wikipedia](https://en.wikipedia.org/wiki/VA-04)
 ### Committees
-A. Donald McEachin is the #28 Republican on the House Committee on Energy and Commerce
+A. Donald McEachin is the #28 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```